The Hosts

 He has published scholarly articles in journals such as Perspectives in Biology and MedicineFilm and Philosophy, the International Journal of Decision Ethics, and Techné: Journal of the Society for Philosophy and Technology.

-Find Jack as a recurring guest on Fridays at 2 p.m. on The Common Good.
+Find Jack as a recurring guest on on The Common Good.